tsostarics/PitchMendR/README.md

 These are the default outputs from PraatSauce, which exports a single csv file containing information about multiple processed files.
 If any of these columns are not found in the dataset, you'll be brought to the `Settings` page where you can change the column name mappings.
 Once you've set the column names correctly you can try loading the file again.

-Upon successfully loading your file, you will be brought to the `Editor` page, where the first pitch contour in the file will be shown.

 ### Editor page